jbaxx/rub/book/src/ch7/README.md

 ## Crate
 A create can be a binary crate or a library crate.
 The crate root is a source file that the Rust compiler starts from and makes up the root module of the crate.
+NOTE: The content of either `src/main.rs` and `src/lib.rs` form a module named `crate` at the root of the crate's module structure.

 ## Modules Quick Reference
 * Start from the create root: When compiling a create, the compiler first looks in the crate root file (usually src/lib.rs for a library crate or src/main.rs for a binary crate).